KBoeh/Dom-Manipulation/README.md

 # Dom-Manipulation
-Reskill Americans Assignment<br>
+Reskill Americans Assignment <br>
-Colors set with Bootstrap are changed using JavaScript.
+Using JavaScript, text is added to the HTML document,colors set with Bootstrap are changed, and a button . <br>
+kboeh.github.io/dom-manipulation/